Campus Improvement Plan

 Evaluation Data Sources: Campus calendar and newsletters

 Strategy 1: Our counselor will develop lessons and opportunities that will support good citizenship linked to our district's core characteristics.
-SOE will offer opportunities that allow scholars to show their academic preparedness, such as our Campus and District Spelling Bee.
+Our counselor will work with all scholars once a week providing proactive lessons.

 Strategy's Expected Result/Impact: Our scholars are T-2-4 ready and ready to be productive and successful learners in middle school.